 Only 10 percent of the country’s rice production can only be absorbed by the National Food Authority (NFA), which doesn’t do much to bring prices up.
 Bantay Bigas spokesperson Cathy Estavillo says that giving the NFA an additional budget of P75 billion would allow them to absorb 20 percent of locally produced palay.

-The Department of Agriculture is looking into getting the commitment of provincial governments to purchase their constituent’s crops.
+The DA is looking into getting the commitment of provincial governments to purchase their constituent’s crops.